lilab-bcb/cumulus/docs/cellranger/sc_multiome.rst

 	* - peaks
 	  - A 3-column BED file of peaks to override cellranger arc peak caller.
 Peaks must be sorted by position and not contain overlapping peaks; comment lines beginning with ``#`` are allowed
 	  - "gs://fc-e0000000-0000-0000-0000-000000000000/common_peaks.bed"
 	  -
-	* - secondary
-	  - Perform Cell Ranger secondary analysis (dimensionality reduction, clustering, etc.).
-This option is used by *cellranger multi* and *cellranger count*.
-	  - false
-	  - false
-	* - cmo_set
-	  - CMO set CSV file, delaring CMO constructs and associated barcodes.
-See `CMO reference`_ for details.
-Used only for *cellranger multi*.
-	  - "gs://fc-e0000000-0000-0000-0000-000000000000/cmo_set.csv"
-	  -
 	* - cellranger_arc_version
 	  - cellranger-arc version, could be: ``2.0.2.strato`` (compatible with workflow v2.6.1+), ``2.0.2.custom-max-cell`` (with max_cell threshold set to 80,000), ``2.0.2`` (compatible with workflow v2.6.0 or earlier), ``2.0.1``, ``2.0.0``